The set of solutions of random XORSAT formulae: A belief propagation algorithm and density evolution

 The lower bound on $L_{\ell+}^{(\infty)}$ cannot be obtained by the same approach.
 We go therefore through a detour.

-Let $H_*(n)=H_*(n,k, \alpha n)$ be the random rooted factor graph with marks (called a `network' in \cite{AldousLyonsUnimodular}), constructed as follows: Draw a graph uniformly at random from $\G(n,k, \alpha n)$.
-Choose a uniformly random variable node $i\in V$ as root.
-Mark variable nodes with mark \c if they are in the 2-core.
+Let $\mu_n \equiv\mu(G_n)$ be the measure on rooted factor graphs with marks (called ``networks'' in \cite{AldousLyonsUnimodular}), constructed as follows: Choose a uniformly random variable node $i\in V_n$ as root.
+Mark variable nodes with mark $\mathsf{ c }$ if they are in the 2-core of~$G_n$.

-\begin{lemma} The sequence $\{H_*(n)\}_{n\ge 0}$ converges locally on average to the random rooted tree with marks, $\T_*(\alpha,k)$, defined as follows.
-Construct a random bipartite Galton-Watson tree rooted at $\root$ with offspring distribution $\Po(k\alpha)$ at variable nodes and deterministic $k-1$ at factor notes.
+\begin{lemma} The sequence $\{\mu_n\}_{n\ge0}$ converges locally to the measure on random rooted tree with marks, $\T_*(\alpha,k)$, defined as follows.
+Construct a random bipartite Galton--Watson tree rooted at $\root$ with offspring distribution $\Po(k\alpha)$ at variable nodes and deterministic $k-1$ at factor notes.
 Let $\VC(\T_*)$ be the maximal subset of its vertices such that each variable node has degree at least $2$ and each factor node has degree $k$ in the induced subgraph.
-Mark with $\c$ all vertices in $\VC(\T_*)$. \end{lemma}
+Mark with $\mathsf{ c }$ all vertices in $\VC(\T_*)$. \end{lemma}

-\begin{proof} It is immediate to see that the sequence $\{H_*(n)\}_{n\ge 0}$ is tight, i.e. that for any $\ve\ge 0$ there exists a compact set $\K$ such that $\prob\{H_*(n)\in \K\}\ge 1-\ve$.
-(For instance take $\K$ to be the set of graphs that have maximum degree $\Delta_t$ at distance $t$ for a suitable sequence $t\mapsto\Delta_t$.)
-Therefore \cite{AldousLyonsUnimodular}, any subsequence of $ \{H_*(n)\}$ admits a further subsequence that converges locally weakly to a limit, which is itself a random rooted network.
-This subsequence can be constructed through a diagonal argument: First construct a subsequence $\{H_*(n^t_s)\}_{s\ge 0}$ such that the depth-$t$ subtree converges.
-Refine it to get a subsequence $\{H_*(n^{t+1}_s)\}_{s\ge 0}$ such that the depth-$(t+1)$ subtree converges and so on.
-Finally extract the diagonal subsequence $\{H_*(n^s_s)\}_{s\ge 0}$.
+\begin{pf} It is immediate to see that the sequence $\{\mu_n\}_{n\ge0}$ is tight almost surely with respect to the choice of $(G_n)_{n\geq0}$, that is, that for any $\ve\ge0$ there exists a compact set $\K$ such that $\prob\{H_*(n)\in\K\}\ge1-\ve$.
+(E.g., take $\K$ to be the set of graphs that have maximum degree $\Delta_t$ at distance $t$ for a suitable sequence $t\mapsto \Delta_t$.)
+Therefore \cite{AldousLyonsUnimodular}, any subsequence of $ \{\mu_n\}$ admits a further subsequence that converges locally weakly to a limiting measure on rooted networks.
+This subsequence can be constructed through a diagonal argument: First, construct a subsequence $\{\mu_{n^t_s}\}_{s\ge0}$ such that the depth-$t$ subtree converges.
+Refine it to get a subsequence $\{\mu_{n^{t+1}_s}\}_{s\ge 0}$ such that the depth-$(t+1)$ subtree converges and so on.
+Finally, extract the diagonal subsequence $\{\mu_{n^s_s}\}_{s\ge0}$.

-We will prove the thesis by a standard weak convergence argument \cite{Kallenberg}: We will show that for any subsequence of $\{H_*(n)\}_{n\ge 0}$, there is a subsubsequence that converges locally weakly to $\T_*(\alpha,k)$.
+We will prove the thesis by a standard weak convergence argument \cite {Kallenberg}: We will show that for any subsequence of $\{\mu_n)\}_{n\ge0}$, there is a sub-subsequence that converges locally weakly to the measure on $\T_*(\alpha,k)$.